rkapl123/DBAddin/docs/DBModif.md

 *   Ask for execution: Before execution of the DBAction, ask for confirmation?
 A custom text can be given in the CustomXML definition element confirmText (see below)
 *   The actual DBAction to be done is defined in a range that is named like the DBAction definition (the hyperlink takes you there).
 This range can be dynamically computed as all ranges in excel.
 *   Create CB: create a commandbutton for the DB Sequence in the current Worksheet.
+*   Hyperlink: click on it to highlight/select the DB Action range

+You can always edit these parameters by selecting the Range of the DB Action area and invoking the context menu again.

 #### DB Sequences are created/edited with following dialog:
 ![image](https://raw.githubusercontent.com/rkapl123/DBAddin/master/docs/image/DbSequenceCreate.PNG)